-No. Promotional items such as shirts, caps, cups, etc. are not an allowable expense as they are not a necessary expense for the emergency management program.
+No. Promotional items such as shirts, hats, water bottles, stress balls, etc. are not an allowable expense as they are not a necessary expense for the emergency management program.

 CONSTRUCTION AND RENOVATION:

 Are construction and renovation projects allowable under EMPG?